 Description used by UK track manufacturer, PECO, to denote turnouts manufactured with an insulated crossing (frog).
 This avoids the need for polarity switching for the crossing at the expense of poorer current collection for locomotives.

-Name for means of linking the operation of points and signals such that signals can only show a proceed aspect when points are correctly set, and that points cannot be moved unless the signals over them are showing stop aspects.
+Name for a means of linking the operation of points and signals such that signals can only show a proceed aspect when points are correctly set, and that points cannot be moved unless the signals over them are showing stop aspects.
 Interlocking can be mechanical, electrical using relays or carried out by computers.